Those 70ish girls…On any given day

 The sun hid behind an ominous cloud.
-It now gathered with more threatening billows.
+More clouds gathered with threatening billows.

 While Mickie and Sam rode their horses to school, I hid my head under my pillows.